Lead Belly: Legal issues

-Lead Belly was imprisoned multiple times beginning in 1915, when he was convicted of carrying a pistol, and sentenced to time on the Harrison County chain gang.
+Ledbetter was imprisoned multiple times beginning in 1915, when he was convicted of carrying a pistol and sentenced to time on the Harrison County chain gang.
 He later escaped and found work in nearby Bowie County under the assumed name of Walter Boyd.

-In January 1918, he was imprisoned at the Imperial Farm (now Central Unit) in Sugar Land, Texas, after being convicted of killing a relative, Will Stafford, in a fight over a woman.
-During his second prison term, Lead Belly was stabbed in the neck by another inmate.
-(The wound resulted in a fearsome scar the musician covered with a bandana).
-Lead Belly nearly killed his attacker at the time with his own knife.

-In 1925 he was pardoned and released after writing a song to Texas Governor Pat Morris Neff seeking his freedom, having served the minimum seven years of a 7-35 year sentence.
+In January 1918, he was imprisoned at the Imperial Farm (Central Unit) in Sugar Land, Texas, after being convicted of killing a relative, Will Stafford.
+In 1925, he was pardoned and released after writing a song to Texas Governor Pat Morris Neff seeking his freedom, having served the minimum seven years of a 7-to-35-year sentence.
 He was credited with good behavior, which included entertaining the guards and fellow prisoners.
 He also appealed for mercy to Neff's known religious beliefs.
-It was a testament to his persuasive powers, as Neff had run for governor on a pledge not to issue pardons (most Southern judicial systems had no provision for approving parole from prison.).
-After meeting Lead Belly in 1924, Neff returned to the prison several times after he was incarcerated again.
+It was a testament to his persuasive powers, as Neff had run for governor on a pledge not to issue pardons (most Southern judicial systems had no provision for approving parole from prison).
+After meeting Ledbetter in 1924, Neff returned to the prison several times after he was incarcerated again.
 He brought guests to the prison on Sunday picnics to hear Ledbetter perform.

 In 1930, Ledbetter was sentenced to Louisiana State Penitentiary (nicknamed "Angola") after a summary trial for attempted homicide for stabbing a man in a fight.
-In 1939, Lead Belly served his final jail term for assault after stabbing a man in a fight in Manhattan.
+In 1939, Ledbetter served his final jail term for assault after stabbing a man in a fight in Manhattan.

-Nicknamed "Lead Belly"
+Nickname "Lead Belly"

 There are several conflicting stories about how Ledbetter acquired the nickname "Lead Belly", it probably happened while he was in prison.
 Some claim his fellow inmates called him "Lead Belly" as a play on his family name and his physical toughness.
 Others say he earned the name after being wounded in the stomach with buckshot.
 Another theory is that the name refers to his ability to drink moonshine, the homemade liquor that Southern farmers, black and white, made to supplement their incomes.

 Blues singer Big Bill Broonzy thought it came from a supposed tendency to lie about as if "with a stomach weighted down by lead" in the shade when the chain gang was supposed to be working.